HomeLatest NewsEnterprise ITTheresa May govt proposes levy on tech firms like Twitter, Facebook, and Google for online safety plan

 Theresa May government is mulling to levy on social media firms and internet providers to help fund its online safety strategy, designed to tackle bullying, abuse and other risks for children and vulnerable users.

-Theresa May government is mulling to levy on social media firms and internet providers to help fund its online safety strategy, designed to tackle bullying, abuse and other risks for children and vulnerable users.
+Theresa May government is mulling to levy on social media firms and providers to help fund its online safety strategy, designed to tackle bullying, abuse and other risks for children and vulnerable users.
 According to media reports, United Kingdom will publish a formal proposal on Wednesday for a levy on social media firms and internet providers to help fund its online safety strategy, designed to tackle bullying, abuse and other risks for children and vulnerable users.

 According to Reuters, on Wednesday, digital minister Karen Bradley will publish proposals for an Internet Safety Strategy including the levy, a code of practice on removing intimidating or humiliating content from social media, and online safety classes in schools.